 Green Living Plan

 At a public meeting on Tuesday 19 June 2018, Councillors voted for the Green Living Plan (GLP) to go to consultation.
 The GLP has been created by the RSA Thame Group, a local group of Fellows of the Royal Society of Arts, Manufactures & Commerce, who were appointed by Thame Town Council as honorary consultants to assist in the creation of a GLP for Thame.
-The draft document is now available to view below.
-The consultation period ran from 21 August to 30 September 2018.
+The consultation period ran during August and September 2018.

 What is a Green Living Plan?

 It’s a plan to protect and enhance our quality of life locally in the things that really matter – our air, our water, our overall well-being and the natural world that surrounds us.The GLP for Thame is believed to be an original approach which, we hope, will inspire other towns and villages to act similarly.
 Further, while concentrating on Thame the plan explicitly recognises the vital importance of the town’s links with its surrounding communities and countryside.

 Why do we need a Green Living Plan ?

 The Green Living Plan (GLP) fills gaps that Neighbourhood Plans can’t fully cover.
 It does this by concentrating on our broader environment and by making connections.
 To help focus, the plan has five colour-coded main areas: